StephanErb/aurora/docs/tutorial.md

 a hello world program on Mesos.
 This is the recommended document for new Aurora users to start getting up to speed on the system.

-To get help, email questions to the [Aurora user list](http://aurora.apache.org/community/).

 - [Prerequisite](#setup-install-aurora)
 - [The Script](#the-script)
 - [Aurora Configuration](#aurora-configuration)